Dwight H. Perkins (architect): Early life

+Career

 Perkins left Boston in late 1888.
 In January 1889 he interviewed at Burnham & Root in Chicago and was employed in early February of that year.
 He remained for 5 years, gradually assuming more and more responsibility.
 He left at the end of 1893 to form his own firm.
 It was during this period that Perkins was associated with a group called "The Eighteen" that included like-minded architects such as Lawrence Buck and Frank Lloyd Wright.

 On January 1, 1894, he opened the office after receiving his first major commission, with help from Daniel Burnham, the Stevens Point, Wisconsin Normal School.
 In 1894 he was commissioned to design a new building for the Steinway Piano company.
 This building, Steinway Hall, bore little resemblance to the work he would do later, often in the style which became known as "Prairie School" of architecture.

 Perkins was offered the commission for Charles Hitchcock Hall as a result of his connection with the donor for the building, Mrs. Charles Hitchcock, who had previously helped fund his college education.

 Perkins was appointed the Chief Architect for the Chicago Board of Education by Mayor Edward F. Dunne in 1905.
 He was responsible for the design of 40 public schools.
 Among these structures was Carl Schurz High School which was described by the American Institute of Architects as "the best and most important" of his designs, in addition to being his "masterpiece" and an "important example of early twentieth century architecture, utilizing elements of both the Chicago and Prairie Schools of Architecture."

 His five-year service in this role ended when he was accused of incompetence, inefficiency, and insubordination and was dismissed following a trial in which only the insubordination charge was upheld.
 However, it is generally accepted that the true reason for his firing was that he refused to bow down to the demands of the corrupt members of the Board of Education who insisted that he give contracts to their cronies.

 Perkins had maintained a private practice with John L. Hamilton in addition to his service on the board.
 In 1911, with the addition of William K. Fellows, the firm of Perkins, Fellows, & Hamilton opened with offices in Chicago's loop.
 Perkins left the firm c.
 1929 and joined what became Perkins, Chatten, and Hammond, which he left in 1933.

 Perkins died in Lordsburg, New Mexico, in 1941 of a cerebral hemorrhage while traveling to his winter home in Pasadena, California.

 Other works by Dwight Perkins firm include the Lincoln Park Zoo Lion House, the Alfred Nobel School, and many residential homes.